abpframework/abp/docs/en/Blog-Posts/2021-10-05 v5_0_Beta1/POST.md

 > **The planned release date for the [5.0.0 Release Candidate](https://github.com/abpframework/abp/milestone/51) version is November, 2021**.

+Please try the beta 1 version and provide feedback for a more stable ABP version 5.0!
+Thank you all.

 ## Get Started with the 5.0 Beta 1

-If you want to try the version 5.0.0 today, follow the steps below;
+follow the steps below to try the version 5.0.0 beta 1 today;

 1) **Upgrade** the ABP CLI to the version `5.0.0-beta.1` using a command line terminal: